kurron/cloud-formation-rds/README.md

 # Overview
-This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that inserts a new [ElasticSearch](https://aws.amazon.com/elasticsearch-service/) cluster into a region.
+This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that inserts a new [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) cluster into a VPC.

 ## Assets Produced
 1. TODO